-In 2017 Council adopted the Cyclic Pruning Services Contract 20037.
+In 2023 Council adopted the Cyclic Pruning Services Contract 30478.
 The contract was specifically developed to ensure all street trees within the municipality are maintained to promote the health of the canopy, ensure public safety and achieve ELC compliance with the Regulations through implementation of this plan.
-The contract commenced in August 2017 and has recently been extended to September 2023.
-Council is currently preparing to tender for a new Cyclic Pruning Services contract as at February 2023.
-It is anticipated that the new contract will be adopted by Council and in effect in line with the cessation of the current contract.
+The contract commenced in October 2023.

 To structure the cyclic pruning services program the municipality was divided into 17 blocks, with approximately two blocks being completed every three months.
-The program is provided below in Figure

-3: Cyclic Pruning Schedule and can be found on Council's corporate website (https://www.whitehorse.vic.gov.au/waste-environment/trees-and-gardens/naturestrips/street-trees).
+The program is provided below in Figure 3: Cyclic Pruning Schedule and can be found on Council's corporate website www.whitehorse.vic.gov.au/waste-environment/trees-and-gardens/naturestrips/street-trees.